PJAlley/BC-Challenge/README.md

 ### get_random_id.py

-After loading the records, get a random UUID from the credit_data table.
+After loading the records, get a random UUID from the `credit_data` table.

 ### models.py

 Contains the database connections and the schema for the `credit_data` table.
+The columns `name` and `SSN` are labeled **deferred** to indicate that the data from them are only loaded when specifically asked.

 ### app.py